exentio/DeltaLaunchSA/README.md

 At the moment, it loads a config.ini, shows you the sections, and makes you choose what you wanna run; if the key is a path (literally, "path = C://yourstuff"), it launches the program, if it's a url ("url = example.com") it opens it in your default browser.

+I'm using [SimpleIni](https://github.com/brofield/simpleini) to parse the config file.

 ## Why
 Because I have a lot of programs pinned in the taskbar, and it hurts my OCD.
 I'll add urls just because I can.